-The mission of the Center for Global Development (CGD) is to invest in educational programs and activities to promote the common good and the advancement of the human community where the dignity of the human person is at the foundation of every process of development.
+The Center's mission is to invest in educational programs and activities to promote the common good and the advancement of the human community where the dignity of the human person is at the foundation of every process of development.
 Human nature is relational, and our responsibility is to further educate people about the process of relational sharing.
 Building a global community, through projects of social intervention, welfare and development will not fail, if it is grounded on dialogical opening.